 - 1 1/4 cups fresh or frozen cranberries

 - 1 1/2 Tbsp maple syrup

 - Place dough on a floured board and dust dough with flour.
 Roll out dough (roll dough in one direction, then lift up dough and rotate a quarter turn and roll, then repeat) until dough is a 12 to 13-inch circle.
 If dough starts to stick, use a bench scraper to lift dough from board.
 Transfer dough to a 9-inch pie pan (see note below); trim overhang to one inch and crimp edges.
-Chill in the refrigerator for 15 minutes.
+Chill in the freezer for 20 minutes.
 Place a rimmed baking sheet lined with foil in the oven and preheat to 350°F.

 - Prepare filling: Whisk together sugar, brown sugar, arrowroot starch, cinnamon, cloves, nutmeg, and salt in a large bowl.
 Melt butter in a large skillet; add cranberries and apples and cook over medium-high heat until apples are slightly tender and cranberries begin to split.
 Add brandy and maple syrup, and cook 1 minute more.
 Add fruit to sugar mixture and toss together until combined.

 - Spoon filling into chilled bottom crust and sprinkle with crumble topping.
 Place pie on preheated baking sheet and bake for 60 to 65 minutes, until golden and filling is bubbling.
 Cool pie on a wire rack for at least 3 hours before serving (filling thickens as it cools).

 Pie pan: I used a 9 x 1.5″ pie pan.
 Depending on the depth of your pan, you may not need to use the full 9 cups of apples.
 Arrowroot starch is a natural thickener and creates a smooth, shiny sauce.
 Available online or in the natural foods section.